-It naturally arises when imposing the electron spin direction as the natural quantization axis, leading to an effective gauge vector potential $\bm a=(\bm n\times \nabla \bm n) \cdot \bm \sigma$.
-This is opposite to the usual gauge transformation that takes the magnetization as the reference frame, to locally rotate the quantization axis (used to eliminate the electron degrees of freedom from the action \cite{Tatara-2008kx,Zang-2011fk}).
-The remarkable fact about this quantity is that it concentrates at the vortex core, presenting a strong gradient precisely in the region where the core is reversing.
-The relation between the internal $b$ field and the topological charge density of the electron spin field, let us interpret the rotating opposite polarity peaks at the center of the vortex core, as being the signature of a non-trivial topological structure that will trigger the formation of the $Q=-1$ charge necessary to the transition.
-Therefore, this process is in some sense the opposite of the quasi-adiabatic mechanism: the magnetization vectors, at a microscopic spatio-temporal scale, follow the dynamics imposed by the itinerant electron spins, which are the source of the topological change.
+It arises when imposing the electron spin direction as the natural quantization axis, leading to an effective gauge vector potential $\bm a=(\bm n\times \nabla \bm n) \cdot \bm \sigma$.
+This is opposite to the usual gauge transformation that takes the magnetization as the reference frame, to locally rotate the quantization axis (used to eliminate the electron degrees of freedom from the action).\cite{Tatara-2008kx,Zang-2011fk} The remarkable fact about this quantity is that it concentrates at the vortex core, presenting a strong gradient precisely in the region where the core is reversing.
+The relation between the internal $b$ field and the topological charge density of the electron spin field, allows us to interpret the rotating opposite polarity peaks at the center of the vortex core, as being the signature of a nontrivial topological structure that will trigger the formation of the $Q=1$ extra charge necessary to the transition.
+Therefore, this process is in some sense the opposite of the quasi-adiabatic mechanism: the magnetization vector, at a microscopic spatio-temporal scale, follows the dynamics imposed by the itinerant electron spins, which are the source of the topological change.
 The formation of an electron vortex, revealed by the presence of localized structures with a strong $b$-field, is the main result of this paper.
 This is further evidenced by the observation of the topological change under rather different conditions, as in the annihilation of a vortex-antivortex pair.